korki43/gauth-export/README.md

 ## Usage

 Navigate to Menu > Transfer accounts > Export accounts.
-(Max 4 accounts per QRCode) Make a screenshot and upload it to this website.
+Make a screenshot and upload it to this website.

 If the QR Code doesn't work for you, try scanning it with another app and enter the otpauth-migration URI manually.